thingsboard/thingsboard.github.io/docs/trendz/guide/industrial-oee-score-monitoring.md

 assignees:
 - vparomskiy
 title: Track Overall Equipment Effectiveness (OEE) on industrial plant
-description: Track Overall Equipment Effectiveness (OEE) on industrial plant
+description: How to track Overall Equipment Effectiveness (OEE) on industrial plant and perform machine downtime analysis using ThingsBoard and Trendz.

 oee-score-dashboard:
   0: